 A proposed furloughed space grant scheme is the subject of an upcoming oral question on 15 June 2020: Lord Allen of Kensington (Labour) is due to ask the Government “what assessment they have made of the proposals by the British Retail Consortium and the British Property Federation for a furloughed space grant scheme during the Covid-19 pandemic”.

-This blog provides information about the subject to assist Members in preparing for the question.
+This article provides information about the subject to assist Members in preparing for the question.

 Furloughed space grant scheme

 On 17 April and 4 May 2020, representatives of retailers and commercial property owners wrote to the Chancellor of the Exchequer proposing a “furloughed space grant scheme”.
 The letters, and a background briefing, are not available online but the British Retail Consortium provided them to the Library at the Library’s request.